 - Create a new potting mix so the water drains properly.

 - Make sure the new pot has proper drainage holes.

-- Add some of the potting mixture into the pot and save the other half for later.
+- Add some of the potting mix and save the other half for later.

 - Put your Dracaena Massangeana into the new pot.

-- Take the leftover potting mix and add it into the pot.
+- Take the leftover potting mix and add it to the pot.

 - Slightly make the soil compact around the plant.

 - Water your plant so that it settles in the new soil.